zendoodles/mentorbot/README.md

-This is the bot used for mentors in #drupal-mentoring on irc.
-If you are a mentor or otherwise looking to improve the bot somehow for mentors, you are in the right place.
+This is the branch for taco_cart which resides in several channels on freenode including #drupal-watercooler.
+If you're looking to copy or improve taco_cart, you're in the right place.

 I am no expert with perl, so I'm not even sure this is a good way to share a perl project.
 Do feel free to improve it and send me a pull request.